microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

   ))
 ```

-There  are 5 key APIs at play here.
-4 of these APIs are values to the **mlTransforms** parameter while the 5th API is **rxFeaturize()**.
-We'll describe what each API does, in the order its used.
+There  are five key APIs at play here.
+Four of these APIs are input parameter values for the **mlTransforms**.
+The fifth API is **rxFeaturize()**.
+Here are brief descriptions of what each of these APIs does:
-1. **loadImage()**: This API is used to load the image into the image featurization pipeline.
-In this specific example, we're telling the API to use the value in the Image column of the dataframe specified for the **data** parameter.
-And then, to name the resulting internal representation as "Features".
+1. **loadImage()**: Loads the image into the image featurization pipeline.
+In this example, the code says use the value in the Image column of the dataframe specified for the **data** parameter and name the resulting internal representation "Features".
-1. **resizeImage()**: As mentioned previously, currently 4 pretrained models are supported.
-Each of these models require the image they process to be of a certain dimension.
-Eg. the Resnet models require the image to be 224x224 pixels in dimension.
-While the Alexnet model requires the image to be 227x227 pixels.
-The resizeImage() API therefore ensures that irrespective of the original dimensions of the input image(s), that they get resized to the dimensions required by the model.
+2. **resizeImage()**: Ensures that the images get resized to the dimensions required by the model used, irrespective of the original dimensions of the input images.
+Each of the four pretrained models supported requires an image that they process to be of a certain dimension.
+The Resnet models require, for exmple, that the image to be 224x224 pixels in dimension while the Alexnet model requires the image to be 227x227 pixels.
-1. **extractPixels()**: This API extracts the pixels from the input, and by now resized image.
+3. **extractPixels()**: Extracts the pixels from the resized image input.
-1. **featurizeImage()**: At this point, the image has been loaded, resized to the correct proportions, and the pixels extracted.
-The feaurizeImage() API is the one that now runs that data through the DNN pretrained model.
+4. **featurizeImage()**: Runs that data through the DNN pretrained model.
+At this point, the image has been loaded, resized to the correct proportions, and the pixels extracted.
 The result set of this API is still in an internal format.
-1. **rxFeaturize()**: rxFeaturize() takes the results from featurizeImage() and formats it into a dataframe and returns that dataframe.
-That dataframe now contains the feature vector of the original set of images.
+5. **rxFeaturize()**: Dormats the results from featurizeImage() into a dataframe and returns that dataframe.
+The dataframe returned contains the feature vector of the original set of images.

 ### Sample pre-requisites

-There is a section of code in the samples to make sure that the working directory is setup correctly.
-If this is not done right, the samples will not work correctly.
+There is a section of code in the samples that make sure the working directory is setup correctly.
+If this is not set up correctly, the samples will not work correctly.
 Specifically, if the image featurizer does not find the images to featurize, then the samples will fail to run correctly.

 ```R
 ## TODO!!